 Uber for “X”: How to start your business journey

 The grand success of Uber created ripples of change in the industry and ushered in a new on-demand era, where numerous existing business models were reinvented while so many new ones entered the arena to take the stage.
 According to recent reports, the total US transaction value of the on-demand economy grew from $22 billion in 2015 to $34 billion in 2016 to touch nearly $57 billion by the end of 2017.
-People’s engagement in the on-demand economy has seen a sudden growth, an estimated 41.5 million of them have purchased something from the on-demand platform in 2017, up from 25 million in 2016.
-With these statistics, marketing experts envisage that this number will hit 56 million by the end of current year and 92.6 million by 2022.
+People’s engagement in the uber for x business model has seen a sudden growth, an estimated 41.5 million of them have purchased something from the on-demand platform in 2017, up from 25 million in 2016.
+With these statistics, marketing experts envisage that this number will hit 56 million by the end of the current year and 92.6 million by 2022.
 Sources from National Technology and Readiness Survey reveal that an estimated $75 billion have been spent on this growing economy, an increase of 58% from $48 billion in 2016.
 This is why Varsity tutor, an online-startup of tutoring, has raised $50 million in funding from Chan Zuckerberg Initiative, a charitable organization founded by Facebook CEO Mark Zuckerberg and his wife Dr. Priscilla Chan.

-However, before you begin your on-demand business journey, make sure you have conducted a thorough market research, anticipated all types of risks and have run through your checklist numerous times to avoid any chances of errors and ensure a smooth run.
+However, before you begin your on-demand business journey, make sure you have conducted thorough market research, anticipated all types of risks and have run through your checklist numerous times to avoid any chances of errors and ensure a smooth run.
 Well, one might think that coming up with a new Uber for X model probably means mere designing and launching of an app.
 However, the reality points towards a different picture, where a lot actually goes behind launching an innovative Uber for X app.

 Here is the list of the things that one must adhere to before launching an innovative Uber for X app

-a) Setting up the company –
+Setting up the company

 A company is always built upon that innovative idea which an entrepreneur plans to take to the market.
 That idea has to be experimented well in advance and researched on different aspects like how the consumer would derive benefits, the uniqueness of the offering, how different it is from the competition, etc and build a robust set-up which could promise a win-win situation for all stakeholders, ie, the company, service providers and the consumers.

-b) Getting service providers on board –
+Getting service providers on board

 Imagine the existence of Uber without its drivers.
 Not possible, right?
 Well, the supply side, i.e. the service providers are the ultimate backbone of any on-demand setup.
 Therefore, make sure that you offer them enough lucrativeness and a great big buck deal to have them on your side.
 This means that you need to offer them a strong value proposition so that you succeed in building a strong supply chain, one that is committed to achieving results.
 While choosing your service providers, make a clear note of their skill sets and if they could be aligned to your vision.
 Remember, without having a sound supply network, it could be impossible to establish a strong customer base.

-c) Ease of use for the customers –
+Ease of use for the customers

 The whole idea behind designing an Uber for X model is to offer convenience in abundance to consumers.
 Therefore, once your supply side is taken care of, you must lay a strong focus on making it big for the consumers.
 Start by building a simple, quick and easy-to-use app which helps them get rid of all the complexities involved in availing the desired services at their convenience.
-An app would be the customer’s first preview to your services.
+An app would be the customer’s first preview of your services.
 Therefore make sure that you create a superior UI and UX, and keep the payment gateway extremely secure and simple.

-d) Freelancers vs employees –
+Freelancers vs employees

 Another important call that the business needs to take is whether it would tie-up with freelancers, who could be roped in as and when the demand arises, or alternatively, build your own permanent supply pool (employees), who would work as your full-time support, irrespective of the demand.
 Well, it completely depends upon the nature of your service, which model would you opt for.
 Ideally, in the beginning, working with freelancers works best for an on-demand player, until you carefully analyze the demand for your service in the market.

-e) Finding the right technical partner –
+Finding the right technical partner

 Technology is what has been driving the on-demand world.
-How the consumer demand is captured instantly, directed to the service provider almost immediately, while keeping the consumer in loop at all times, is only possible because of the use of high-end technology.
+How the consumer demand is captured instantly, directed to the service provider almost immediately, while keeping the consumer in a loop at all times, is only possible because of the use of high-end technology.
 Unless you have the best of it, you would probably be one of the tiny fishes in the pond, who fail to get noticed.
-Therefore, it is important to look for a right technology partner who has its hands well placed on the next-gen technology and who could develop the perfect app for your business.
+Therefore, it is important to look for the right technology partner who has its hands well placed on next-gen technology and who could develop the perfect app for your business.
 There are millions of experts out there who boast of a superior technology set-up and who could lead your way forward, but it’s important to examine the track records and core competencies of these companies, before getting the right partner on board.

-f) Aligning incentives for your service providers –
+Aligning incentives for your service providers

 A good remuneration is definitely a big factor that would draw service providers to your side.
 But, in the highly competitive world that we are living in, a full stop cannot be drawn after the remuneration part.
 Make sure you roll out clear incentive schemes along with offering them additional perks, which would drive their motivation and multiply your chances of success and growth.